Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 2. Time Your Nutrition

-Some people may want to stick with simple carbohydrates (white toast) vs. complex carbohydrates (whole wheat toast) because they are likely to cause less discomfort.
+Some people may want to go even more specific, and stick with simple carbohydrates (white toast) vs. complex carbohydrates (whole wheat toast) because they have less fiber and are likely to cause less discomfort.

 whole wheat toast with peanut butter, yogurt and jelly

-For example, you may feel better with an all-in-one powder mixed in with your water (like Tailwind or UCan), or you may prefer blocks, running chews or gels.
+For example, you may feel better with an all-in-one powder mixed in with your water (like Tailwind or UCan), or you may prefer bloks, running chews or gels.

 If you have a sensitive stomach, or feel that you are very sensitive to sugar content, Generation UCAN has a great product that utilizes superstarch (basically, a slow releasing carbohydrate) rather than quick acting sugars.

-Or, just consider foods that are easier on the stomach, like boiled salted potatoes or homemade pomegranate tart cherry gummies, may serve you better.
-Experiment!
+Or, just consider foods that are easier on the stomach, like boiled salted potatoes or homemade pomegranate tart cherry gummies.

 Ucan fueling